French Food and Language Lessons

 France is worldly famous for its gastronomy and natural refinement when it comes to food.
-This culture of « bien manger » is not reserved to the elites, and the typical day of an average French is punctuated by french culinary traditions.
-Are you familiar with all of them?
+This culture of bien manger is not reserved to the elites...

+Learn French: idiomatic expressions around foodWhen it comes to things associated with France, Food is everywhere in France, even in the language.
+There are countless expressions in French that refer to food.
+Here are a few you can start adding to your french vocabulary.
 “Avoir un coeur d’artichaut” — literally “to have an artichoke heart” — is used to talk about someone who falls in and out of love very easily.
 To say “put the pedal to the floor,” the French use “appuyer sur le champignon” which translates as “to push on the mushroom.”
 And if someone tells you “tu es chou” — “you are cabbage” — they mean “you are cute!”

+Discover the real thing: tasting parties at CIAAlthough you can probably find French products in your home country, there is nothing like the real thing; so come over to France, throw your taste buds a party and improve your language skills all at once (we all speak better French after a glass of wine, don’t we?).
+But where to start with so many culinary wonders and so little time?
+Do not fear, we have you covered with our bi-monthly « parenthèses gourmandes ».
+All boasting a different theme according to seasons, those gourmet interludes are catered by professionals bringing you the best French specialties.
 Our french school in south of France is also a wonderful opportunity to discover Mediterranean flavours and local delicacies such as tapenade, farcis and socca.
 Gathering around food and drinks is always a great way to meet people and exchange on various topics.
 Thanks to our French classes, you will be able to do all of these things en français!